kkaran097/trial-workspace/README.md

 ## MySQL Information

 `mysql> status`
-mysql  Ver 14.14 Distrib 5.7.30, for Linux (x86_64) using  EditLine wrapper\
+mysql  Ver 14.14 Distrib 5.7.30, for Linux (x86_64) using  EditLine wrapper

-Connection id:		5
+Connection id:		7
 Current database:
 Current user:		root@localhost
 SSL:			Not in use